xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 ### 5. Analysis

-In order to fulfill the implementaiton requirements, 3 logical chunks must be
+In order to fulfill the implementation requirements, 3 logical chunks must be
 completed:

 5.1 Adding a new packageable element